God and gender in Hinduism: Smarta and Advaita

 The Smarta tradition, which by and large, follows Advaita philosophy believes all forms, male and female, to be different forms of the impersonal Absolute, Brahman which is of neuter gender and can never be defined.

 Brahman is viewed as without personal attributes (Nirguna Brahman) or with attributes (Saguna Brahman, equated with Ishvara) as God.
 In Advaita Vedanta, Ishvara is Brahman.
 Thus according to Smarta views, the divine can be with attributes, Saguna Brahman, and also be viewed with whatever attributes, (e.g., a goddess) a devotee conceives.

 Shiva and Vishnu

 In Vaishnavism and Shaivism,Shaivam – An Introduction God, Vishnu or Shiva respectively, is personified as male.
 God, however, transcends gender in these sub-schools, and the male form is used as an icon to help focus the Puja (worship).
 The use of icons is not restricted to male forms.
 It takes various forms and shapes.
-The Shaivites and Vaishnavites worship God in non-anthropomorphic, symbolic male-female images as well, such as the linga-yoni and Saligram respectively.
+The Shaivites and Vaishnavites worship God in non-anthropomorphic, symbolic male-female images as well, such as the lingam-yoni and shaligram respectively.
 In their literature, the principle of God's true nature as sexless is emphasized as in the Vishnu sahasranama.

 Thus, the first few names, of Vishnu sahasranama, in particular, do not describe features of Vishnu in detail and hence are not anthropomorphic.